talwat/psf-rs/README.md

 # psf-rs

-A super simple rust no std psf2 parser that stores data entirely on the stack.
+A super simple rust no std psf2 parser.

 Install with `cargo add psf-rs`